numenta/nupic.core-legacy/external/windows64/README.md

 | yaml-cpp-0.3.0 | https://code.google.com/p/yaml-cpp/ | yaml-cpp-0.3.0.tar.gz |
 | zlib-1.2.8 | http://www.zlib.net/ | zlib-1.2.8.tar.gz |

-Extract them into %NUPIC_CORE%/external/win32/build

-%NUPIC_CORE%/.gitignore contains a rule that makes any directory called build/ to be ignored by Git.
+Extract them into %NUPIC_CORE%/external/win32/build The %NUPIC_CORE%/.gitignore file has a rule that makes any directory called build/ to be ignored by Git.

-Next, perform some housekeeping tasks on the Apr directories by renaming them.
-This is an expected step for the Apr build system.

-apr-1.5.1 to apr
-apr-iconv-1.2.1 to apr-iconv
-apr-util-1.5.4 to apr-util
+Perform some housekeeping tasks on the Apr directories by renaming them.
+This is an expected step for the Apr build system. apr-1.5.1 to apr apr-iconv-1.2.1 to apr-iconv apr-util-1.5.4 to apr-util

 ## CMake building the external libraries

 Most of these libraries have a CMakeList.txt file.
 That allows for the use of the Windows version of CMake.
-The CMake-GUI application makes it easy to make tweak the build environment, e.g. the required update of 'CMAKE_INSTALL_PREFIX' for each library.
+The CMake-GUI application makes it easy to tweak build variables, e.g. the required update of 'CMAKE_INSTALL_PREFIX' for each library.
 Building the Apr-iconv library is not required and can be skipped.

 **Remember** to set the solution configuration in the Configuration Manager to Release.
 And if required setup a clone configuration of Win32 for **x64**.